yene/SpotMyBackup/README.md

 In consequence, no credentials or data is stored or processed on the Webserver itself.

-You can use it at www.spotmybackup.com or on your own webserver (see Q&A).
+You can use it at http://spotify.yannickweiss.com/ or on your own webserver (see Setup).

 ## Documentation
 * [Spotify Web API](https://developer.spotify.com/web-api/endpoint-reference/)